HTTP Authentication

 - If you encounter an "Init resource failure!" message, check if the server address is correct and ensure that the security group allows access.

-- The URL address must start either with
+- The URL address must start with either

-. - Avoid using placeholders in the domain name.
+http://orhttps://. - Avoid using placeholders in the domain name.

 - You can use the following placeholders in the URL path: